Arindam200/pieces-copilot-streamlit-example/README.md

 We welcome your contributions to Pieces!
 All changes (even with commit access) need a pull request & thumbs-up from a core dev

 We love ❤️ pull requests!
-Learn how to contribute in our guide: [contribution guide](https://github.com/pieces-app/example-typescript/blob/main/CONTRIBUTING.md).
+Feel free to make a PR or raise an issue.

 ## Security

-If you discover any security-related issues, please email [security@pieces.app](mailto:security@pieces.app), or find a security contact in our [SECURITY.md](https://github.com/pieces-app/example-typescript/blob/main/SECURITY.md).
+If you discover any security-related issues, please email [security@pieces.app](mailto:security@pieces.app).

 ## Connect with Us